bakirillov/exocat/README.md

 `unfinished -i CARD_ID -c COMMENT` - add a card into the unfinished list with a specified comment.
 The repeated application removes from the list.
 Run `unfinished` with no options to list all the unfinished cards.

+### Migration
+If you have used exocat before the 0.5 version, run `python migrate.py --version 0.5 --path /path/to/your/exocortex` to convert the existing exocortex into 0.5 format.

 ## TODO:
 1. Readme and tutorial
 2. pip package